Bridge over Troubled Water (song): Other covers

 Matt Bellamy from Muse released a cover on September 8, 2020, stating it is one of his "favorite songs of all time...We should all reach out and be there for our friends right now!"

-In 2022 Beijing Winter Olympics, the gold medalist pair of pair skating, Sui Wenjing & Han Cong, adapted the mixed cover of this song, by Linda Eder and John Legend, in their free skating programme with a stunning score, 155.47 points.
+At the 2022 Beijing Winter Olympics, the gold medalists in pair skating, Sui Wenjing & Han Cong, adapted the mixed cover of this song, by Linda Eder and John Legend, in their free skating programme with a score of 155.47 points.

-Jacob Collier released an acapella rendition of the song featuring John Legend, Tori Kelly, and uncredited vocals from Yebba as part of his album Djesse Vol. 4 on February 22, 2024, as the last single.
+Jacob Collier released an a capella rendition of the song featuring John Legend, Tori Kelly, and uncredited vocals from Yebba as part of his album Djesse Vol. 4 on February 22, 2024, as the last single.
 His rendition won a Grammy Award for Best Arrangement, Instrumental or A Cappella at the 67th Annual Grammy Awards.

+Noah Kahan performed the song during the "In Memoriam" segment of the 78th Primetime Emmy Awards in 2026.